 \section{Theoretical model}

-We consider a single, motionless three level atom in $\Lambda$ configuration strongly interacting with a single, quantized optical cavity mode and is driven by a weak external field.
-The schematic diagram of the system is shown in~\ref{fig:schematic}.
-The total Hamiltonian of the system plus the driving field is
+We consider a single, motionless three-level atom in $\Lambda$-configuration consisting of one excited state $\ket{3}$ and two lower states $\ket{1}$ and $\ket{2}$.
+The $\ket{3}\leftrightarrow\ket{1}$ transition of the atom is strongly coupled with a quantized, externally driven cavity mode, whereas the $\ket{3}\leftrightarrow\ket{2}$ is driven by a coherent classical field.
+We also consider the cavity to be lossy with dissipation rate $\kappa$ and the free-space spontaneous emission of the atomic transitions to be $\gamma_{3i}$, where $i=2,1$.
+We further assume that the $\ket{2}\leftrightarrow\ket{1}$ is forbidden (i.e., $\gamma_{21}=0$).
+The schematic diagram of the system is shown in Figure~\ref{fig:schematic}.
+The Hamiltonian of the system in the frame co-rotating with the laser field is